drecom/activerecord-turntable/README.md

 ## Limitations

 * Queries includes "ORDER BY", "GROUP BY" and "LIMIT" clauses cannot be distributed.
-* "has many through" and "habtm" relationships may causes wrong results. ex) `User-Friend-User` relation
+* "has many through" and "habtm" relationships may returns unexpected results. ex) `User-Friend-User` relation

 ## TIPS